reveng007/C2_Server/README.md

 ## Why am I making this ?

 1. I'm making this to know, how things work.
-Exploring the things which are most of the time present behind the curtains.
+Exploring the things which are most of the time present behind the curtains and also to experience, how it feels to be on the developing side ;)

 2. Aiming to make a more stable version of C2 server, as most C2 servers tend to lag/hang and even terminate sessions unreliably.